iMiluum/glowing-tools-fabric/README.md

 - Durability and enchantments get reset on craft
 - Legacy items look like normal tools because of the durability bar.
 (Won't fix)
+- Torches only placeable on solid blocks (expected behavior for now)

 ## Translations